Scotchester/github-diff-filter/README.md

 ## Release History

-### v1.0.0 – April 2, 2014
+### v0.1.0 – April 3, 2014

 First release!
+Extension can be loaded "unpacked" from the Extensions page.
 Allows you to collapse and/or mark-as-reviewed individual file diffs.
 Tested on Google Chrome 31+.

 ## Roadmap

 Some general, not-set-in-stone ideas for future features.

+### v1.0 – Release on Chrome Web Store

+- Incorporate tests for the JS.

 ### v1.1 – Add pop-up filter panel